FabricTOC/FabricTOC/docs/Guide/KeyConcepts/Peers/Peers.md

 ## Peers form the blockchain network

-The physical structure of the peers and orderers separates them from the logical framework of the policies that govern how peers and the orderer nodes interact.
-This is similar to how a *set of laws* -- the rules of driving, for example -- are different from the people, cars, and physical structures that actually make up the *highway system*.
+A blockchain network is formed by a set of peer nodes.
+Peers are the most important elements of the network because they host ledgers and smart contract chaincodes.
+Without peers, there cannot be a blockchain network, and they are the first physical concept to understand.
+Other elements are important, such as orderers, channels and policies -- you'll learn about these elsewhere, but you'll find it easiest to start with peers.

 | ![Peer1](./Peers.diagram.1.png) |
 | :---: |
 | An example blockchain network formed by three peers.
 A blockchain is primarily formed from peer nodes, each of which can hold copies of a ledger and smart contracts.
 In this example, each peer holds a copy of the same ledger and smart contracts. |

-You might have noticed that the example above does not show an orderer, but as you've seen, orderers -- like peers -- are not necessary to form a blockchain network on a logical level (just as the rules of the road can be written before there are highway interchanges).

-It can be helpful to remember that **blockchain networks are not objects in themselves**.
-Rather, the network comes into existence when certain objects -- such as policies, orderers, MSPs, or peers -- are defined.
-This means that the administration of a blockchain network really amounts to the administration of these objects, rather than any separate object called a "network". **Peers are the primary objects that administrators manage on a day-to-day basis using the `peer` command**.
+It's helpful to remember that the blockchain network only comes into existence when peers and certain other objects -- such as policies, orderers, and MSPs -- are defined.
+It means that **blockchain networks are not objects in themselves** -- administration of a blockchain network amounts to the management of these objects, rather than any separate object called a "network".

+ **Peers are the primary objects that administrators manage on a day-to-day basis using the `peer` command**.
 Peers can be created, started, stopped, reconfigured, and even deleted.
+You'll see later how peers are represented as operating system processes to provide the functionality to application programs who wish to consume key services provided by a peer.

 ## Peers host smart contracts and ledgers

-Because a peer is a *host* for smart contracts and ledgers, if a network participant wants to provide or consume smart contracts and ledgers, they must interact with a peer.
+Let's look at a peer in a little more detail.
+We can see that it's the peer that hosts both the ledger and smart contracts.
+More accurately, the peer actually hosts *instances* of the ledger, and *instances* of smart contract chaincode.

 | ![Peer2](./Peers.diagram.2.png) |
 | :---: |
 | A Peer hosts ledgers and smart contracts.
 There can be many smart contracts hosted on a peer for a ledger.  |

+Because a peer is a *host* for smart contracts and ledgers, if a network participant wants to provide or consume smart contracts and ledgers, they must interact with a peer.
+A network participant might be using an application, or might be an administrator -- but it's always the peer that provides the key services that relate to ledgers and smart contracts.
+That's why peers are often considered the most fundamental building blocks of a blockchain network.

+## Hosting multiple ledgers

 The number of ledgers and peers and smart contracts that will be hosted on a peer can vary wildly.
 A peer can technically (though rarely, outside of a specialized test scenario) hold zero ledgers, but will in practice hold a ledger for every channel to which it's a member.
 Likewise a peer can hold as few as zero smart contracts but will often have several per channel.